syncany/syncany-docs/source/commands.rst

 with the newly created repository.
 The commands 'up', 'down', 'watch', etc. can be used.
 Other clients can then be connected using the 'connect' command.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_connect`.

 Example 1: Connect to an existing repository (with a syncany://-link)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::